kopsha/fbg-simulation-pyqt/README.md

 ## Features

 - Easy-to-use interface for managing simulations
-- Decoupled FBG simulation code (fully tested with pytest)
+- Decoupled implementation of FBG simulation (fully tested with pytest)
 - [WIP, will add more]